santy2509/Spring-Hibernate/README.md

 # Spring-Hibernate
-Insert data into MYSQL table and show on UI
+Insert data into MYSQL table and show on UI.
+Used MYSQL Framework for this .